mamaluigie/llm-api/README.md

 - [x] Set up the initial api for retrieving llm responses.
 - [x] Set up the api to handle chat context and multiple chat histories.
 - [x] Set up the client code to update the contexts properly and properly update the preprimed and saved answers and questions.
+- [ ] Set up unit tests, should have been making tests this whole time but am starting now.
 - [ ] Set up functionality for listing all of the chat contexts and each id associated.
 - [ ] Set up functionality for entering manually a context id to reference a chat of choice.
 - [ ] Update the current LLM to be primed with the proper text to make sure the output is proper.